 Begin your search by visiting the Global Programs website to explore the many long-term (semester, academic year) opportunities offered.

 Short-term (spring break, 10-15 day) programs are available through Penn State Altoona.
-Depending on the program, they occur either on annual or biennial bases.
+Depending on the program, they occur either on annual or biennial basis.
 Below are descriptions of regularly offered Penn State Altoona programs.